Buying gifts for tween girls can be difficult, but it doesn’t have to be.

 Find a great storage bag to hold everything.

 Fill it with yarn and some knitting or crochet needles.

 My daughter has these knitting needles.
 The two different colors make it easier to follow.

-We also have this round loom set.
+We also have a round loom set.

-A book like this one I have is a great start.
+An instructional book is a great start.

 I also like YouTube for tutorials.
 Everyone learns differently 😉

 7. Babysitter Business Kit for Tweens

 I created a kit for tweens and teens who are looking to start their own babysitting business.
 It includes 16 forms, checklists, a calendar, and tips.
 In addition, a 5500-word quick start guide to walk-through using the forms and even more advice.